flipz357/FunnyMetrics/semantic_parsing/README.md

 ## How to fix the bugs and evaluate more properly?

-A fix of these problemy can be achieved by using a [standardized metric](https://github.com/flipz357/smatchpp)
+A fix of these problem can be achieved by using a [standardized metric](https://github.com/flipz357/smatchpp) that uses an optimal solver.